joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/11/movies/toshiro-mifune-film-forum.html?searchResultPosition=5

 **How a Tawdry Steakhouse Melee Transfixed Miami Politics**\
 `A city commissioner was dining at Morton’s.
-A lobbyist approached him with a beef that wasn’t about lunch.
+A lobbyist came up with a beef that wasn’t about lunch.
 Everyone called the police.
 The incident has dominated Miami’s political chatter for days.`\
 https://nytimes.com/2022/02/11/us/miami-restaurant-gimenez-arrested.html?searchResultPosition=6

 **Douglas Trumbull, Visual Effects Wizard, Dies at 79**\